-Roll CHA.
-Your target rolls INT.
+Roll CHA against INT.
 On a success, the target is taunted until the start of your next turn.
 While taunted, your target takes a blooper die to rolls that don't deal with you, and an epic die to rolls that do deal with you.